-We encourage you to come visit the dogs and puppies.
-We will get to know you and assist you with choosing the best puppy for your goals and lifestyle.
-As you are researching German Shepherds and breeders, please jot down your goals for your dog (family protection, herding dog, service dog, family pet, show dog, Schutzhund/IPO, agility or other dog sports, etc.) and what you would like or dislike in your dog.
-(Do you like high energy or a more laid-back dog?
-A dog with a lot of drive and spunk or a more mellow dog?)
+We encourage you to visit our dogs and puppies.
+We will get to know you and assist you in choosing the best puppy for your goals and lifestyle.
+As you are researching German Shepherds and breeders, please jot down your goals for your dog (family protection, herding dog, service dog, family pet, show dog, Schutzhund/IPO/IPG, agility, nosework, or other dog sports, etc.) and what you would like or dislike in your dog.
+Do you like high energy or a more laid-back dog?
+A dog with a lot of drive and spunk or a more mellow dog?

-Since we spend considerable time planning carefully matched breedings, raising and training our dogs, and developing our puppies, we know our dogs and puppies better than anyone and strive to provide you with the dog that will fulfill your goals and meet your criteria.
-Puppies are temperament tested by our Schutzhund trainer, Gustavo Sanchez, between 7 – 8 weeks.
-The results of the temperament testing helps determine which puppies would be the best for you.
-When it comes down to it, It may not be the puppy you pick, the puppy may pick you!
+Since we spend considerable time planning carefully selected breedings, raising and training our dogs, and developing our puppies, we know our dogs and puppies better than anyone and strive to provide you with the dog that will fulfill your goals and meet your criteria.
+Puppies are temperament tested between 7 – 8 weeks.

 We do not require neutering of your male dog.
 But if you choose to alter your dog it should only be done after the growth plates have closed >17 months.
 This also applies to females, however, for health reasons your female dog should be spayed at the appropriate age 13 – 18 months.

 Since we are not a commercial kennel we only accept reservations after you have been approved for an Alta-Tollhaus puppy.
-To be approved, please email us at: firstname.lastname@example.org.
-Reservations are $500 which will be applied to the total price of the puppy.
+To be approved, please email us at firstname.lastname@example.org.
+Reservations are $1,000 which will be applied to the total price of the puppy.
 The balance is due at the time you pick up your puppy or one week prior if the puppy is being shipped.
 All reservations are non-refundable.
 If for some reason we do not have a suitable puppy for you, your deposit will be transferred to the next available litter.
-We make every effort to best match you with a puppy that fulfills your dreams.
-Final decisions on who-gets-what-puppy is not made until the puppies are over 7 weeks of age.
-The pups are physically and mentally ready to leave their littermates at 8 weeks.
+We make every effort to best match you with a puppy that best fits your wishes.
+Final decisions on who-gets-what-puppy are not made until the puppies are over 7 weeks of age.
+The pups are physically and mentally ready to leave their litter-mates at 8 weeks.

 Our puppies are raised with love and affection; our puppies are companions, not commodities.

 Of course!
 We encourage you to come visit the puppies and adult dogs.
 We have many people routinely visit our puppies to ensure that they enjoy handling and are well socialized.
 However, please remember our dogs live in our home and we appreciate making an appointment ahead of time.
-We also ask that you do not visit another kennel prior to coming.
+We ask that you do not visit other kennels, rescues, or shelters prior to visiting us.

-All of our breeding dogs (and the males that we breed to) have the appropriate hip and elbow certifications, either through the OFA and/or the A-stamp program in Germany and are certified clear of hip and elbow dysplasia.
+All of our breeding dogs (and the males that we use for stud) have the appropriate hip and elbow certifications, either through the OFA and/or the A-stamp program in Germany and are certified clear of hip and elbow dysplasia.
 All of our dogs are also tested for DM (degenerative myelopathy).
 It seems it should go without saying, but all dogs used for breeding are healthy and sound, mentally and physically.

 Our breeding dogs are all trained and titled to the German standard for breeding.
-They all have Schutzhund/IPO and/or HGH (herding) titles.
-They also have German conformation ratings of “V” and the highest level Koerung (Breed Survey) – Koerklasse 1.
-The Breed Survey involves a qualified judge closely examining the physical structure, temperament, and working abilities of the dog.
-The dog must already have a conformation rating of SG or higher, a Schutzhund/IPO or HGH title, and certified hips and elbows.
+They all have Schutzhund/IPO/IGP and/or HGH (herding) titles.
+They also have German conformation ratings of “V” and the highest level Koerung (Breed Survey) – Koerklasse 1 (KKL).